January 21st, 2026

 Govind Kamtamneni

 Code will be generated, not written.
-Working with 100+ companies, I have seen this firsthand: most enterprise workloads taking dependencies on AI SDKs are usually net-new microservices.
-Hardly anyone has Windows-scale codebases for their new AI features.
-This is modular, greenfield work.
+Most enterprise AI workloads are net-new microservices.
+Modular, greenfield work.
 Perfect for coding agents.

 The catch?
 Out-of-the-box agents lack domain knowledge about your SDKs and patterns.
 But frontier LLMs are extraordinarily sample efficient.
-The patterns you need are already encoded in their latent space from pretraining, especially when working with popular languages.
-All you need to provide is the right activation context.
-That is what skills do.
+The patterns you need are already encoded in their latent space from pretraining.
+All you need is the right activation context.
+That is what skills do, and Agent Skills ships 126 of them for Azure and Microsoft Foundry development.

 What’s in Agent Skills?